LIT-Protocol/js-sdk/packages/automation/README.md

 When using the defined states in the declarative interface, some values are already populated and then used later

-- `StateDefinition.usePkp` populates `context.activePkp` with the minted PKP data
+- `usePkp` action populates `context.activePkp` with the minted PKP data
-- `StateDefinition.useCapacityNFT` populates `context.activeCapacityTokenId` with the minted Capacity Token Id
+- `useCapacityNFT` action populates `context.activeCapacityTokenId` with the minted Capacity Token Id
-- `StateDefinition.litAction` populates `context.lastLitActionResponse` with the lit action response
+- `litAction` action populates `context.lastLitActionResponse` with the lit action response
-- `StateDefinition.transaction` populates `context.lastTransactionReceipt` with the transaction receipt
+- `transaction` action populates `context.lastTransactionReceipt` with the transaction receipt

+When executing a `litAction` or `transaction` action, the `context` must have `activePkp` and `activeCapacityTokenId` (if needed) populated.

 Several places in the machine definition can read values from the context.
 Instead of passing a literal value, pass an object with the `contextPath` property, like in the following example.

-The machine context can be accessed using its `getFromContext`, `setToContext` or `pushToContext` methods to read or write.
+The machine context can be manually accessed using its `getFromContext`, `setToContext` or `pushToContext` methods to read or write.

 ### Advance example